McMaster-Baby-Lab/handbook/pages/recruitment/recruitmentTraining.md

 | Test your baby      	| Your child will see/hear....                             	|
 | ...			      	| ...						                             	|

+## Terminology for Describing the Technology

+The eye-tracker and nirs technology can be intimidating to parents.
+We want caregivers to feel comfortable with all aspects of the study and technology.
+It is important to explain the technologies using simple language in a way that is easily understood and non-threatening, avoiding scientific jargon.

+**EYE-TRACKER**

+Caregiver friendly description:
+- The eye-tracker is a specical camera that takes pictures of the infants eye movements.
+We can use these pictures to predict where the baby will look.
+It helps us understand what infants prefer to look at.

+- The sticker for the infant's forehead helps the eye-tracker locate where the infants eyes are on the camera.

+- The eye-tracker does not physically touch the infant at any point.

+- Caregivers can withdraw consent to participate at any time.

+**NIRS**

+Caregiver friendly description:
+- NIRS uses near-infrared light that helps us understand what is happening in the brain.
+Small and safe sensors are placed on the head to see how the brain is responding.
+NIRS is completely painless and harmless.
+The technology is similar to how an apple watch tracks your heartrate and movement.
+You can imagine the cap as having a bunch of small apple watch sensors.

+- There are pads inside the cap to make it comfortable for the baby.

+- Caregivers can withdraw consent to participate at any time.

+**Avoid saying...** the word laser or making it sound invasive (nirs is a non-invasive technique)

 ## Typical Workflow
 - Open everything you will need quick access to (DRDB, teams, AVAYA, lab calendars, lab email, recruitment script)
 	- Might also be helpful to have paper and pen in case you need to write a question down or for any other reason